 Fine Silver: 99.9% silver; but too soft for use other than a fine coat over another metal

 Go to APMEX to get the current price of silver today.
+Check out our silver jewelry and watches on our Elite Fine Jewelers site.

 Precious Metal Uses in Jewelry